All Practice Exams

 2Behavioral Skills Training (BST) for staff includes:

-B.Instructions, modeling, rehearsal, and feedback
+B.Instruction, modeling, rehearsal, and performance feedback

-D.Self-directed video review only
+D.Self-directed video review with a knowledge quiz

 Explanation: BST consists of (1) instruction, (2) modeling, (3) rehearsal, and (4) feedback.
 It is the most evidence-based staff-training method and is fundamental to QASP-S supervision practices.